hhvm/user-documentation/guides/hack/03-async/08-examples.md

 ## Joining

-To get the result of a wait handle in a non-async function, you can use `join()`.
+To get the result of an awaitable in a non-async function, you can use `join()`.

 @@ guidelines-examples/join.php @@